Spotlight on our summer interns

 New Zealand King Salmon & Omega Plus

-New Zealand King Salmon was looking for ways to convert its salmon by-products into higher value products, including the Omega Plus pet food range.
+New Zealand King Salmon was looking for ways to convert its salmon resources into higher value products, including the Omega Plus pet food range.

 Read more